 In preparation for stocking Injinji toesocks (we’re so excited about this!), some due diligence was needed to purposefully select a range for the Blister Prevention online store.
 Tasked with this project, I was excited.
 But I knew it was going to be easier said than done.

 Why Is Blister-Prevention Stocking Injinji Toesocks?For people who suffer with blisters between their toes!
 Please understand, toesocks are unique at the interdigital space only.
 Normally, in a standard sock, it’s a skin-skin interface between the toes.
 Toesocks turn it into a sock-sock interface.
 This is a significant change!
 Instantly, you can see there is going to be:

-Material capable of dealing with moisture, where normally there is none
+- Material capable of dealing with moisture, where normally there is none

-Cushioning between the toes, where normally there is none
+- Cushioning between the toes, where normally there is none

 Types of Injinji ToesocksInjinji have a BIG range of toesocks.
 To help you choose the right one, Injinji names them with references to the activities, the weight and the height.
 And yet, I still find it difficult to choose or recommend one.
 They’ve also updated their range recently, so it was high time I ran my eye over the Injinji range again.
 In case you’re in the same boat, I thought I would share with you the table I used when choosing our own blister-specific Injinji range.
 I’ve left to the side the claims and features like “total foot utilisation” and “arch support”.
 I’ll just be taking into account the features and specifications that I believe are relevant to blister prevention.
 So, without further ado, let me walk you through the range we intend to stock and the reasoning behind our choices.

 HeightLike all socks, Injinji toesocks can be classified according to their height.
 This one was easy because I know I want to offer all three heights to satisfy all my customers’ activities and preferences.

 There’s also a “Hidden” sock which I’m excited to add as soon as Injinji replenish their stock.
 I’d personally like to wear these in my work shoes every day.